XiaoyingWen/Bamazon/README.md

 After each order has been handled, the application displays the sale items and prompt for order again.

 User case 1:
-The customer wants to order 50 candies at Bamazon, the application shows the order is made successfully and the total price is $25 .
+The customer wants to order 6 bowls at Bamazon, the application shows the order is made successfully and the total price is $25 .
 ![User Case 1](/images/usercase1.png)

 User case 2 :